-Many WordPress users are not even aware of the fact that WordPress.org as an open source project is maintained and developed by thousands of volunteers worldwide.
-These voluntary supporters, who are involved in various ways in WordPress and thus make an important contribution to the overall project, are called WordPress contributors.
+Many are not even aware that WordPress.org as an open source project is maintained and developed by thousands of volunteers worldwide.
+These volunteers, who contribute to WordPress in various ways and thus make an important contribution to the overall project, are also called WordPress Contributors.

 If you think that only selected people with certain skills are allowed to participate to WordPress, I can only say: far from it!
 The possible fields of activity are so broad that really everyone can find something to do his or her small individual part, even without any programming knowledge.
 But more on that in a moment.

 There are many reasons why contributing to WordPress is a great thing to do: through your efforts you can gain and share new knowledge, gain expertise in a particular area, strengthen community cohesion, and of course meet new people from the WP community.

 WordPress is now used by over 30 percent of the world's top websites.
 So your contribution, no matter how small it feels, can have an impact on 30 percent of the internet - If that's not an incentive! 😉

 But no matter what your personal motivation is to contribute to WordPress - in the end it counts that you do something for the benefit of the community.
 After all, the hard (and above all unpaid) work of the many contributors ultimately contributes to the fact that you can continue to work with WordPress.

 For this reason, we would like to encourage you with this article to help shape the future of WordPress and contribute something to the open source project.

 In his blog post "Five for the Future," WordPress co-founder Matt Mullenweg appeals to WP companies to commit about five percent of their resources to contributing to WordPress.

 #1 Contributing to WordPress: Find your niche